 While it’s one thing to know what an allusion is, applying it to your songwriting is easier to grasp if you can study songs using allusion well.
 By understanding how songs use allusion to add to the basic song idea, you can bring the tool into your own songwriting process more frequently.

-You may recall from the article that goes into detail about this form of figurative language, “Allusion: What Is It?“, an allusion is an indirect reference of limited length to a person, place, thing or idea of historical, cultural, literary or political significance.
+Allusion is a form of figurative language, an allusion is an indirect reference of limited length to a person, place, thing or idea of historical, cultural, literary or political significance.
 It does not describe in detail the person or thing it is referring to – it simply suggests it.

 The upside of using this type of imagery in your song is that you don’t have to use precious seconds describing something people are familiar with already.